Haim Farhi

-Farhi was chief advisor to Ahmad al-Jazzar of Acre, whose whims included blinding Farhi and leaving him physically scarred.
+Farhi was a chief advisor to Jazzar Pasha, an Ottoman governor based in Acre, whose whims included blinding Farhi and leaving him physically scarred.
 Until his assassination in 1820, instigated by Farhi's own protege Abdullah Pasha, Farhi was the financial vizier and de facto ruler of Acre.
 After the murder, Abdullah Pasha ordered Farhi's body cast into the sea and confiscated all his property.
 Two of Farhi's brothers, Soliman and Rafael, living in Damascus, organized a siege against Abdullah Pasha in Acre to exact revenge.

+Revered among Jews as Hakham Haim due to his extensive Talmudic knowledge, Farhi hailed from a prominent family of traders and bankers in Damascus.
+He extended his protection to the Jewish communities of Palestine, especially those of Tiberias and Safed, who were under the jurisdiction of the governors of the Sidon Eyalet.
+Revered for his power and wealth, both Jews and European Christians recounted tales of his wealth and influence.

 Historical background

-After the Ottoman conquest of the Levant from the Mamluks in 1516, Galilee became part of its empire.
+After the Ottoman conquest of the Levant from the Mamluks in 1516, Palestine became part of its empire.
 Vast areas of Asia, North Africa and Southeastern Europe were ruled almost autonomously by local governors.
 The Levant in particular, split into numerous feuding power centers.

 Rule over the 'Sanjak of Acre' (roughly present-day northern Israel) was supposed to derive from the authority of the Damascus governorate and its Walis.
 In the 18th century, a powerful local leader, Zahir al-Umar, effectively severed ties with the empire and initiated widespread reforms, improving road infrastructure and security, and encouraging Christian and Jewish merchants to settle in the area and revive commerce.

 After the Treaty of Kuchuk-Kainarji was signed with Russia on July 21, 1774, Sultan Abdul Hamid I sought to reassert Turkish sovereignty by attacking Dhaher and blockading the port of Acre.
 His troops rose in revolt and murdered their leader.
 In 1775 a Turkish officer, the Bosnian Mameluk Ahmad al-Jazzar took over, and the Turks regained control over the northern areas of the land.

 Zahir al-Umar actively encouraged Jewish resettlement and personally invited Hayyim ben Jacob Abulafia of İzmir to settle in the Galilee.
 The rabbi, born in Hebron, then part of the Jerusalem Mutassariflik (Governorate/District), returned in 1740 and was received with full honours by Zahir.
 He settled in Tiberias, which was restored from its ruinous state.
 An impressive synagogue was built, roads were constructed, and Jewish agricultural settlements were founded at Pekiin, Shefa-'Amr, and Kafr Yasif.
 These policies continued under Ahmad al-Jazzar.

 The existence of a strong local authority enforced the law and prevented Bedouin banditry on the roads.
 Zahir was one of the most tolerant and efficient local leaders and meted out justice equally to Muslim, Christian and Jew.
 This was the case in the days of Zahir and al-Jazzar who transformed the Galilee into a region that attracted both Arabs from Syria and Lebanon, and Jews from the east and west.